DAJ8112/CNS-Assessment/README.md

 # **CNS-Assessment**
-Repository for the CNS hra-amap assessment for the Python developer position
+Repository for the CNS hra-amap assessment for the Python developer position.

-Access the Notebooks here :
+To view the 3D outputs in the notebooks access the notebooks from here :

 1. [<ins>Usage.ipynb</ins>](https://daj8112.github.io/CNS-Assessment/)